gardener/gardener-extension-provider-openstack/docs/usage/usage.md

 ### Dual-Stack Networking (IPv4/IPv6)

-For dual-stack clusters that use both IPv4 and IPv6, you must configure a subnet pool for IPv6 address allocation.
+For dual-stack clusters that use both IPv4 and IPv6, you have two configuration options:

+#### Option 1: Using a Subnet Pool (Recommended)

-The `subnetPoolID` field specifies the OpenStack subnet pool ID from which IPv6 subnets will be allocated for nodes, pods, and services.
+The `subnetPoolID` field specifies the OpenStack subnet pool ID from which IPv6 subnets will be allocated automatically for nodes, pods, and services.

-An example `InfrastructureConfig` for dual-stack looks as follows:
+An example `InfrastructureConfig` for dual-stack with subnet pool looks as follows:

 ```yaml
 apiVersion: openstack.provider.extensions.gardener.cloud/v1alpha1